argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 ### General progress view

-In the main page, before accessing the dataset, you can see the general progress of the annotation task.
-This is indicated in the `Global progress` column that shows the number of remaining records to be annotted and a progress bar.
+On the main page, before accessing the dataset, you can see the general progress of the annotation task.
+This is indicated in the `Global progress` column that shows the number of remaining records to be annotated and a progress bar.
 The progress bar displays the percentage and number of records submitted, conflicting (i.e. those with overlap), discarded and pending by hovering your mouse over it.

 ### Individual progress view